torcolvin/couchbase-lite-wiki/REST-API.md

 The LiteCoreREST library adds a small embedded HTTP server to LiteCore, which implements **a subset** of the Couchbase Lite 1.x (and CouchDB and Cloudant and PouchDB) REST API.
-You can easily run this by using the [[cblite|The 'cblite' Tool]] tool's `serve` subcommand.
+You can easily run this by using the [cblite][CBLITE] tool's `serve` subcommand.

-Again, this is not the full REST API; it doesn't expose all functionality, it's not enough for PhoneGap, and it's not enough for compatibility with the 1.x replicator.
+Again, this is not the full REST API; it doesn't expose all functionality, it's not enough for Cordova/PhoneGap, and it's not enough for compatibility with the 1.x (or CouchDB or PouchDB) replicator.
 But it has some uses:

 * Automated testing of LiteCore
 * Load testing of Sync Gateway (by starting a bunch of `cblite serve` processes to replicate with it)
 * Automated creation of Couchbase Lite 2 database files from a server, to be bundled into apps

-(If you want to cross-reference with the actual code, look at where the handlers are registered in [Listener.cc](https://github.com/couchbase/couchbase-lite-core/blob/master/REST/Listener.cc#L55).)
+(If you want to cross-reference with the actual code, look at where the handlers are registered in [Listener.cc](https://github.com/couchbase/couchbase-lite-core/blob/master/REST/RESTListener.cc#L76).)

 ## API